kensanata/just-halberds/Knives.md

 > Fighting-1.
 She tries to reach the farm, but two goblins are hot on
 > her tail, with Damage-3, Endurance-1, Life-5, Attack-5, Hit-9,
 > Escape-4.
 She turns to fight.
 First round: Berta rolls 6 and hits
 > because 6 ≤ 10+1.
-Claudia rolls 5 and 6, two hits for the goblins,
+Claudia rolls 5 and 6 for the goblins and hits
-> since 6 ≤ 9.
-With the first hit, chance decides which attribute
+> twice since 6 ≤ 9.
+With the first hit, chance decides which
-> Brunhilde must reduce: Berta rolls a 4, which is Dexterity (6-3=3).
+> attribute Brunhilde must reduce: Berta rolls a 4, which is Dexterity
-> The goblins deal 3 every time they hit.
-The second hit Brunhilde
+> (6-3=3).
+The goblins deal 3 every time they hit.
+The second hit
-> deducts from her Endurance (9-3=4).
-Berta rolls 6 damage which kills
+> Brunhilde deducts from her Endurance (9-3=4).
+Berta rolls 6 damage
-> the goblin (both Endurance and Life are reduced to zero), but the
+> which kills the goblin (both Endurance and Life are reduced to
-> other still stands.
+> zero), but the other still stands.

 When an advantage is gained through tactics, the result is often a surprise round where the opponent cannot strike back.
 That can become